 In this post we will be using a method known as transfer learning in order to detect metastatic cancer in patches of images from digital pathology scans.

 In my last post, we learned what Logistic Regression is, and how it can be used to classify flowers in the Iris Dataset.
 In this post we will see how Logistic Regression can be applied to social networks in order to predict future collaboration between researchers.
 As usual we’ll start by importing a few libraries:

 A few posts back I wrote about a common parameter optimization method known as Gradient Ascent.
 In this post we will see how a similar method can be used to create a model that can classify data.
 This time, instead of using gradient ascent to maximize a reward function, we will use gradient descent to minimize a cost function.
 Let’s start by importing all the libraries we need:

 In my last post we learned what gradient ascent is, and how we can use it to maximize a reward function.
 This time, instead of using mean squared error as our reward function, we will use the Sharpe Ratio.
 We can use reinforcement learning to maximize the Sharpe ratio over a set of training data, and attempt to create a strategy with a high Sharpe ratio when tested on out-of-sample data.

 In the next few posts, I will be going over a strategy that uses Machine Learning to determine what trades to execute.
 Before we start going over the strategy, we will go over one of the algorithms it uses: Gradient Ascent.

-In this post we will look at the momentum strategy from Andreas F. Clenow’s book Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategy and backtest its performance using the survivorship bias-free dataset we created in my last post with Backtrader.
-Momentum strategies are almost the opposite of mean-reversion strategies.
-A typical momentum strategy will buy stocks that have been showing an upward trend in hopes that the trend will continue.
+In this post we will look at the momentum strategy from Andreas F. Clenow’s book Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategy and backtest its performance using the survivorship bias-free dataset we created in my last post.